 You can register multiple themes, which might be handy for switching between the light / dark mode of your app.

-Wave ships with a simple app that allows you to pick colors and see how they work together instantly.
+Wave comes with a simple Theme generator app that allows you to pick colors and see how they work together instantly.

 This Wave app provides: